 Famous for its cultural and religious diversity, Sarajevo is the place where the East and the West meet.
-Different than all the others, the city is best described as a mixture of Ottoman, Austro-Hungarian and Yugoslav influences.
+Different than all others, the city is best described as a mixture of Ottoman, Austro-Hungarian and Yugoslav influences.
 In the past it suffered a lot.
-It has undergone centuries of the Ottoman rule and even a 4 year long siege during the Yugoslav war in the ’90.
-Today, the Bosnian capital is a vibrant place, full of charm and tradition and a great place to spend at least a day at.
+It has undergone centuries of Ottoman rule and even a 4 year long siege during the Yugoslav war in the 90’s.
+Today, the Bosnian capital is a vibrant place, full of charm and tradition, and a great place to spend at least a day in.

 What’s the best time to visit Sarajevo?

-Sarajevo is beautiful to visit all year around.
-In warmer months the city just boasts energy and the great atmosphere.
+Sarajevo is beautiful to visit all year round.
+In warmer months, the city just overflows with energy and great atmosphere.
 The cafe terraces cover the whole city, people hang out outside, in the bars and next to the Miljacka river, parks turn lush.
 Winter can be especially charming, especially when there’s snow, but there are also less activities and less places open at that time of the year.
-Not to mention winters can get really cold.
+Not to mention that winters can get really cold.

-Start at the Bascarsija square, check out the Sebilj Brunnen Fountain and get lost in the cobblecone streets of the Old Town.
-The charming streets are lined with the cafes and restaurants in Ottoman style and bazaar shops which will surely give you a certain Turkish feel.
-Finally, visit the Gazi Husrev-beg Mosque, the biggest mosque in Sarajevo center, and the place of Islamic worship.
+Start at the Baščaršija square, check out the Sebilj Brunnen Fountain and get lost in the cobblestone streets of the Old Town.
+The charming streets are lined with cafes and restaurants in Ottoman style and bazaar shops, which will surely give you a certain Turkish feel.
+Finally, visit the Gazi Husrev-beg Mosque, the biggest mosque in Sarajevo center and the place of Islamic worship.
 The Mosque was built in 1531 as an endowment of Bosnian sandžakbeg Gazi Husrev-Bey.

 Try the Turkish coffee

-The Ottoman influence can be seen everywhere – from religion to architecture, clothing to food.
-The same thing with the coffee.
-The turkish coffee, although spread all over the Balkan countries is most popular in Bosnia.
+Ottoman influence can be seen everywhere – from religion to architecture, clothing and food.
+The same is with the coffee.
+Turkish coffee, although spread all over the Balkan countries, is most popular in Bosnia.
 Start your day in one of the many coffee shops in Ottoman style around the Old Town.
 They mostly serve it with the rahat lokum – Turkish delight based on a gel of starch and sugar, usually with chopped nuts inside.
 Try it!

 Have a burek for breakfast

 The best burek in the world is made in Bosnia.
 It is a pastry made of a thin dough filled with minced meat, cheese, spinach or apple.
-The best one in the city you’ll find in the Burekdzinica Bosna, very close to the Bascarsija square.
+The best one in the city you’ll find in Burekdžinica Bosna, very close to the Baščaršija square.
 The burek is served per grams, so you can try different types.
 Also, make sure to put some cream on the top.

-Shop some souvenirs at Bascarsija and visit the old Bazaar building
+Shop for souvenirs at Baščaršija and visit the old Bazaar building

-The baščaršija market, the synonym of the Turkish bazaar is the best place to shop for some oriental souvenirs.
-Most of the products are either jewelry, pottery, metalware or the textiles.
-Choose between the handmade jewelry, scarf pashminas, traditional Bosnian rugs, metal džezvas (coffee pot) or decorated terracotta plates.
-They are all very authentic and original.
+The Baščaršija market, a synonym of the Turkish bazaar, is the best place to shop for some oriental souvenirs.
+Most of the products are either jewelry, pottery, metalware or textiles.
+Choose between handmade jewelry, scarf pashminas, traditional Bosnian rugs, metal džezvas (coffee pots) or decorated terracotta plates.
+They are all very much authentic and original.

-For a wider selection of jewelry and accessories, visit the Gazi Husrev Bey’s Bezistan, the covered bazaar from the 16th century were during the Ottoman time the textile was traded.
+For a wider selection of jewelry and accessories, visit the Gazi Husrev Bey’s Bezistan, a covered bazaar from the 16th century where during the Ottoman time textile was traded.
 Tašlihan, the other bazaar structure next to it, was built during the same time, but was badly damaged in a fire in 1879.
 Its remains are still present and can be seen from the street.

 Visit the attractions along the Miljacka river

 Walk along the Miljacka river and check out the place where WWI started.
-It’s an exact spot where Franz Ferdinand and his wife were shot dead in 1914.
+It’s the exact spot where Franz Ferdinand and his wife were shot dead in 1914.

-Pass the Latin bridge and or relax a bit at the At Mejdan park.
+Pass the Latin bridge and relax a bit at the at Mejdan park.
 Visit the Music Pavilion in the park and drink something refreshing in the shades of the trees.

 Walk east for a few minutes and you’ll notice the Inat house, which translated means the House of spite.
 The exact same house used to stand on the other side of the river, before the City Hall was built.
-The stubborn owner didn’t want to have its house demolished so he insisted of removing the house, brick by brick on the other side of the river.
+The stubborn owner didn’t want to have his house demolished, so he insisted on moving the house, brick by brick, to the other side of the river.
 Today, the house is a lovely traditional Bosnian restaurant.

 Visit the City Hall